csc301-winter-2020/team-project-15-kingsway_college_school/deliverable-1/planning.md

 In the case that team issues involve conflict, we have the following contingencies prepared for various issues:

-* **Disagreements**: A disagreement might involve a lack of consensus on project tasks or technical concerns or even scheduling of team events.
-We commit to no shouting matches, only respectful dialogue.
-In the case that a conflict between two parties (1 or more persons per party) cannot be resolved by unmoderated discussion between those parties, each side of the disagreement will make a concise argument for their side of the issue (in text), send it to the Team Lead, and have the whole team vote.
+* **Disagreements**: If there is a lack of consensus on project tasks, technical concerns or scheduling of team events we will consider this a **disagreement.** In this scenario, we commit to no shouting matches, respectful dialogue and prioritizing moving the project forward over taking sides.
+In the case that a conflict between the two parties (1 or more persons per party) cannot be resolved by unmoderated discussion between those parties we will consider this a serious disagreement.
+The remedial action for severe disagreements will be for each side of the disagreement to make a concise argument for their side of the issue (in text), send it to the Team Lead, and have the whole team vote.
 In the case of ties, the Team Lead will decide on the issue or delegate the decision to someone whose expertise is trusted on the issue.
-The emphasis is not on taking sides but keeping the project moving forward!

-* **Non-responsive team member**:  In the case that a team member does not respond within 1 day to messages on the agreed platforms, the Team Lead will contact the person by phone (text or call).
-If we still cannot reach that team member by the second day, the Team Lead goes to the team’s TA to report the issue.
+* **Non-responsive team member**:  In the case that a team member does not respond to messages on the agreed platform within 1 day we will consider them a **Non-responsive team member.** In this scenario, the Team Lead will attempt to contact the person by phone (text or call).
+If we still cannot reach that team member by the second day we will consider this a serious issue.
+The remedial action for serious cases will be for  the Team Lead to report the issue to the team’s TA.
+Further remedial action will be dependent on the cause of the issue.

 * **Good faith failure-to-deliver**: Sometimes even the best laid plans don’t work out.
-A feature that we believed could be completed in a week might need an extra week, or something that seemed simple could be complicated.
-The team members working on this task will have tried in good faith to complete the task but were unable.
-In this case it is their responsibility to let the Team Lead or Project Manager know what isn’t working so that plans can be reformulated.
+A feature that we believed could be completed in a week may require an extra week, or something that seemed simple could be complicated.
+If the team members working on a task have tried in good faith to complete it but were unable to do so we will consider this a **good faith failure-to-deliver.** In this scenario, their responsibility is to inform the Team Lead or Project Manager of the difficulties encountered so that plans can be reformulated.
+If it is not possible to do so easily, further remedial action will consist of a team meeting, at the earliest possible time, to discuss how to accommodate the delay.

-* **Bad faith failure-to-deliver**: If a team member is simply not putting in the effort (leading to a lack of completion of assigned tasks) and not communicating issues with the work to the team, the Team Lead will talk with this member about the issue and ask for a remedial plan to tackle the work or compensate otherwise.
-In the worst case, where this becomes a repeated issue, the Team Lead will report the member’s lack of contribution to the team’s TA to seek other solutions.
+* **Bad faith failure-to-deliver**: If a team member is simply not putting in the effort (leading to a lack of completion of assigned tasks) and not communicating issues to the team we will consider this a **bad faith failure-to-deliver.** The remedial action will consist of the Team Lead discussing the issue with the team member and creating a remedial plan to prevent the issue from recurring.
+If this becomes a repeated issue, the Team Lead will report the member’s lack of contribution to the team’s TA to discuss further remedial action.

-* **Personal emergency**: Any team member experiencing a personal emergency is not expected to prioritize this class over their own wellbeing or that of those close to them, but they should do their best to let the team know what is going on as soon as they are able.
-This member’s workload will be redistributed among the team and project timeline as appropriate, and the Team Lead may speak to the TA to petition for extra time on deliverables should the member’s absence make the planned timeline too difficult to maintain.
+* **Personal emergency**: If a team member experiences an event impacting their ability to perform work we will consider this a **personal emergency.** In this scenario, the team member is expected to inform the Team Lead of what is happening, as soon as possible.
+The team member will not be expected to contribute until such time as the emergency is resolved.
+The remedial action will consist of redistributing the member’s workload among the team and a meeting to reconsider the project timeline.
+In severe cases, the Team Lead will speak to the TA about accomodations for the team to compensate for any difficulties caused by the emergency.

 * **Other issues**: We cannot foresee every kind of issue that might arise; however, the team is committed to coming up with a plan to overcome roadblocks of any kind through shared communication on how to handle the issue.

 # Highlights